 The liability for these crashes falls on the distracted driver.

-Schedule a Free Consultation With Our Kansas City Car Accident Lawyers
+Schedule a Free Consultation With Our Kansas City Car Wreck Lawyer

 A car accident can result in disabilities that prevent you from working or meeting your daily needs.
 To discuss your car accident and the injuries you suffered, contact Bradley Law Personal Injury Lawyers to schedule a free consultation.